Kernel Adversarial Learning for Real-world Image Super-resolution: Related Work

 \subsection{Adversarial Training}

-As shown in \cite{goodfellow2014explaining}, deep neural network models are very sensitive to small perturbations of the inputs.
+As shown in~\citep{goodfellow2014explaining}, deep neural network models are very sensitive to small perturbations of the inputs.
 In particular, tiny pixel-wise distortions can lead deep neural networks to produce entirely different results.
 This issue can be mitigated with adversarial training that trains models to be robust against attacks formed by dynamically and adaptively adding perturbations to the training samples.

-In real-world SR scenarios, models usually suffer from poor generalisation performance due to unknown degradation kernels and noise in the inference phase.
-Furthermore, non-additive noise can be injected by different CMOS image sensors.
-Although GANs \cite{wang2018esrgan,ren2020real} have been introduced in SR to serve as objective functions to generate more photo-realistic images, they were used in a different context from what we are exploring.
-In our paper, we adopt adversarial training to model unknown kernels and non-additive noises.
-To the best of our knowledge, we are the first to introduce adversarial training into the SR task for end-to-end implicit simulation of the degradation process without extra training.
+In real-world SR scenarios, models usually suffer from poor generalisation performance due to unknown degradation kernels and noises in the inference phase.
+Furthermore, non-additive noises can be injected by different CMOS image sensors.
+Although GANs~\citep{wang2018esrgan,ren2020real} and the idea of adversarial attacks~\citep{choi2019evaluating,choi2020adversarially,yue2021robust} have been introduced in SR to serve as objective functions for the generation of more photo-realistic images, they were used in a totally different context (from the perspective of model security to defence adversarial attacks) from what we are exploring.
+Existing work~\citep{kim2020dual} adopt down-scaling process of low-resolution image to tackle real-world super-resolution task.
+However, it forms an cycle reconstruction learning of down-scaling network and SR network which is totally different from our proposed model that adversarially injecting noises and estimate unknown kernels.
+In our paper, we adopt adversarial training to model unknown kernels and non-additive noises for real-world image super-resolution.
+To the best of our knowledge, for the purpose of implicit simulation of the degradation process, we are the first to introduce adversarial training into the SR task for fulfil this purpose.